Adaptively Clustering Neighbor Elements for Image-Text Generation: Image Captioning

-We visualize the hierarchical structures of the image and the generated captions in Figure~\ref{fig:fig5} according to the 2-D and 1-D clustering matrix calculated from the 1-st, 3-rd, 5-th, and 6-th layers in encoder and decoder.
-By inspecting the images and captions, we can find that the patches and the words are respectively clustered, \eg, in the left part of (b), the patches in the ``motorcycles'' region are clustered, and in the right part, the words ``sitting on motorcycles'' are clustered into a phrase.
-More importantly, when uniting the image and caption, we can find that structural commonalities are transferred, \eg, in (b), the ``motorcycle'' region helps generate the phrase ``sitting on motorcycles''.
+\textbf{Qualitative Results}.
+We visualize the hierarchical structures of the image and the generated captions in Figure~\ref{fig:fig5} according to the 2-D and 1-D clustering matrix calculated from the 1-st, 3-rd, 5-th, and 6-th layers in the encoder and decoder.
+By inspecting the images and captions, we can find that the patches and the words are respectively clustered, \eg in the left part of (a), the words ``sitting on motorcycles'' are clustered into a phrase, and in the right part, the patches in the ``motorcycles'' region are clustered.
+Due to the stacking revised Self-ATT introduced in Eq.~\eqref{equ:sr}, higher layers encompass a larger window, making it more likely for regions and phrases to be clustered.
+For ROI features, the words ``a statue of a horse'' are clustered in the right part of (c), and the two regions of the horse statue are clustered.
+More importantly, when uniting the image and caption, we can find that structural commonalities are transferred.
+Furthermore, the normalized fine-grained alignment scores are listed in Figure~\ref{fig:fig5} to evaluate the image-text alignment.
+We observe that ACF can improve the alignment performance in both grid-based features and ROI-based features.
+It implies that more structural commonalities can be transferred, benefiting from the unified clustering architecture in ACF.